FOR POWER OUTAGE OR BREAKDOWN, PLEASE CALL 15454

 Table 1: Types of Smart Benefits

-As of 31 March 2024, a total of 273,316 meters has been installed for a cumulative total of 3,822,805 smart meters nationwide against the 4,400,000 meters targeted for RP3.
-TNB aims to install 9.1 million smart meters across Peninsular Malaysia in phases under Advanced Metering Infrastructure (AMI) initiative by 2027.
+As of 31 March 2025, a total of 72,429 meters has been installed for a cumulative total of 4,571,144 smart meters nationwide.
+AMI’s deployment in RP4 will mainly cover Penang, Johor, Perak, Kedah and Selangor.
+TNB aims to install 9.1 million smart meters across Peninsular Malaysia in phases under Advanced Metering Infrastructure (AMI) initiative.
 Figure 2 shows AMI Installation in FY2024.

 Figure 2: Smart Meter Yearly Installation

-As one of the key enablers for the Energy Transition, AMI provides valuable network visibility for TNB and enables customers to participate in solar energy generation as prosumers through the Net Energy Metering Scheme (NEM).
-Currently, a total of 21,864 customers have participated in the NEM programme, supplying excess solar energy to the grid.
+As one of the key enablers for Energy Transition, AMI is providing valuable network visibility for TNB and enabling customers to participate in solar energy generation as prosumers through the Net Energy Metering Scheme (NEM).
+To date, 60,860 customers have participated in NEM program supplying excess solar energy to the grid (Figure 3).

 Deployment Schedule